Privacy notice

 Legal bases: Performance of a contract and pre-contractual inquiries (Article 6(1)(b) GDPR); legitimate interests (Article 6(1)(f) GDPR).

 mailbox.org Meet: Video conferencing service.
 Service provider: Heinlein Hosting GmbH, Schwedter Straße 8/9A, 10119 Berlin, Germany.
 Processing within the European Union, no third-country transfer.
-Website: mailbox.org; privacy policy: mailbox.org/en/privacy.
+Website: mailbox.org; privacy policy: mailbox.org/en/data-protection.

 Newsletter and electronic notifications